webbmaxwell/Sprint-Challenge-Lambda-Times-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used to make sure that only a certain data-type is permitted to be passed in as props.

 - [ ] Describe a life-cycle event in React?

+A life-cycle event will be executed after the component is rendered and is useful if you need to build an app and don't have the data yet.

 - [ ] Explain the details of a Higher Order Component?

+Higher Order Components are similar to nesting in other programming languages.
+They are a way to connect components with similar behaviors to one another.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+The first way to style components in React is to import a CSS file.
+This is useful for when you have time to style everything just how you want it.
+The second is to import Reactstrap and use the styles they have there, which is good for when you need to build something quickly and don't have a lot of time to focus on the styling.
+The third way is to use the 'styled-components' library, which utilizes a combination of the Reactstrap functionality with Higher Order Components to add even more customization to the usefulness.

 ## Project Setup